TSFitPy-developers/TSFitPy/README.md

-# Development branch of TSFitPy

-Changes:
-- Full code refactoring.
-Faster fitting
-- Multiprocessing support using Dask.
-Change number of workers to number of requested CPUs (setting to 1 does not turn on multithreading) in the TSFitPy.py (at the bottom).
-Change login_node_access to your node login.
-Then check the status of the Dask by checking the output of the slurm script (should be something like ssh -N -L PORT_NUMBER:node03:PORT_NUMBER supercomputer.university.edu), run that command on your local terminal.
-Now you should be able to connect to Dask dashboard via "localhost:8787/status" (more about it here: https://github.com/dask/dask/discussions/7480).
-- Fit lbl with macro and rotation
-- More configuration so that the TSFitPy script does not need to be changed for anything basically
-- Ability to fit much quicker at a cost of exact fitting (at least x4-5 times faster).
-Outputs a long series of chi-squares depending on the input guess for metallicity/abundance.
-The curve can be plotted to find lowest point -> lowest chi-squared might correspond to the correct metallicity?
-Use "lbl_quick" for this method.

 # Turbospectrum Spectral Fitting with Python (TSFitPy)
 <!--# AKA PODRACES (Pipeline for the Objective Determination of Realistically Accurate Characteristics and Elements of Stars)-->